-A broad range of industries are represented by the respondents.
-Consistent with our prior year survey, the four most common industries responding to this year's survey were finance, insurance, and real estate (26%), followed by not-for-profit (22%), manufacturing (17%), and services (16%).
+The respondents represent a broad range of industries.
+Consistent with our prior year survey, the four most common industries responding to this year's survey were finance, insurance, and real estate (28%), followed by not-for-profit (25%), manufacturing (14%), and services (13%).
 The mix of industries is generally consistent with the mix in our previous reports.